RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/independent/useMediaQuery/readme.md

 ## Description

+---

 Tracks stated media queries, re-rendering each time one of them changes.

-By default it applies regular bootstrap rules, but also accepts any custom media query you specify.
+By default it applies regular bootstrap rules, but also accepts any custom media queries you specify.

 Default rules are: